Maximilian-Winter/Bite-Programming-Language/README.md

 Bite is a dynamically typed programming language

-Which means that the type of the content of a variable can change, at runtime of the program, at any time.
+Which means that the type of the content of a variable can change at runtime of the program.

 Bite uses Modules, Classes and Functions to separate the code.